 - 1. Discrimination victims: Such as prejudice, harassment, and bullying.

-- 2. Personal Injury casualties: Such as of hate crimes, coercion, and sexual assault.
+- 2. Personal Injury casualties: Such as from hate crimes, coercion, and sexual assault.

 - 3. Family Law issues: Such as marriage, domestic partnerships, name changes, and child custody.